justincy/signs-of-the-second-coming/synonyms/README.md

 * "Heavens shake" and "Stars fall from heaven"
 * "Temple of God was opened" and "Curtain of heaven unfolded as a scroll"
-* "Lord utter his voice" and "Lord speaks from Zion and Jerusalem"